AlieksieievYurii/vacuum-cleaner/docs/raspberry-pi-set-up.md

     * Default password is `raspberry`
     * **Note:** if you have already tried to connect to Rasbperry Py, you may meet the following error while connecting via SSH: ![image](https://user-images.githubusercontent.com/39415360/133641502-f27d22b7-791f-4bd4-b71c-384008f68f1a.png)

 To solve the issue, go to the .ssh folder, usually it is located in the user’s home directory -> `C:\Users\newgo\.ssh` and open the file `known_hosts`.
-In that file you should delete line with raspberrypi.
+In that file, you should delete line with raspberrypi.

 8. It's highly recommended to update your device and change the default password:
     * To update the Pi: `sudo apt-get update && sudo apt-get upgrade -y`